-Sheila Bautz is a talented writer with strong instincts.
-She is a freelance writer with The Leader Post and The Star Phoenix.
-Her articles have appeared across the nation, including in The National Post, as well as world wide.
+Sheila Bautz is a talented writer and artist with strong instincts.
+She is a freelance writer and has worked for The Leader Post and The Star Phoenix.
+Her articles have appeared in the major newspapers across the nation, including in The National Post, as well as world wide.

-Continuing to study the art of writing and communication, Sheila believes that no matter where a person is at in their career, they should never be satisfied with their work.
+Continuing to study the art of writing and communication - as well as the fields of Psychology, Sociology & Women and Gender Studies - Sheila believes that no matter where a person is at in their career, they should never be satisfied with their work.
 There is always something to be learned and improved.

-Sheila Bautz can also be found on Google, Facebook & Twitter.
+Sheila Bautz can be found on Google, Facebook & Twitter.

-Currently, Sheila is working on one of her Fantasy manuscripts for potential USA representation, with other options presenting themselves as well.
-The song by Beyonce is the main theme song of her current Fantasy manuscript.
+She also continues to work on her book promotion, Wildlife Artwork and one of her Fantasy manuscripts for potential USA representation, with other creative options presenting themselves as well.